streamlink/streamlink/.github/ISSUE_TEMPLATE/3_feature_request.md

 ---
 name: Feature Request
-about: Create a feature request to help us add additional functionality to Streamlink
+about: Discuss adding new functionality to Streamlink
+title: "[A very brief summary of your request]"
+labels: feature request
 ---

 <!--